provoke-vagueness/reststore/README.rst

      reststore [COMMAND]

  Commands:
+     get [FILE-OPTIONS] [HEXDIGEST]
+         Return a filepath to the data behind hexdigest.

+         arguments
+             HEXDIGEST of the data to lookup in reststore.

-     get [FILE-OPTIONS] [HEXDIGEST] > stdout
+     read [FILE-OPTIONS] [HEXDIGEST] > stdout
          Attempt to retrieve a file and write it out to stdout.
 A check is made in the local reststore first, if the file is in available, an attempt to read the file from the web reststore is made.

          arguments
-             Use HEXDIGEST to define hash to read from the reststore.
+             HEXDIGEST of the data to lookup in reststore.

      put [FILE-OPTIONS] FILEPATH(s)
          Put a file into the reststore.